 Advisors: Dr. Scott Peska, STC 103, ext.
-2349 Dr. ReneeTonioni, COL 234, ext.
-2896 Dr. MaryTosch, STC 124, ext.
+2349 Dr. MaryTosch, STC 124, ext.
 2369 Student Life Graduate Assistant, STC 117, ext.
 5763

-National Technical Honor Society
+National Technical Honor Society (NTHS)

-NTHS encourages scholastic excellence in applied science majors or certificate students.
-Chapters exist at both the high school and college levels.
-Minimum GPA requirement and one-time membership fee required.
-Students with high school membership may apply immediately for chapter membership at a reduced fee of \$10.
-TITIS O
+The nationally recognized group's mission is, to honor student achievement and leadership, promote educational excellence, and enhance career opportunities for the NTHS members, in applied science majors or certificate students, by giving back to our community.
+Chapters exist in both the high school and college levels.
+Minimum GPA requirement and a one-time membership fee required.
+Students with high school membership may apply immediately for Chapter membership at a reduced fee.
+Striving to "make integral learning your store into leading others up